nus-cs2103-AY2223S1/tp/docs/team/kangzongxian.md

     * Facilitated and tidied up contents of postmortem v1.2

 * **Project management**:
-  * Added Github tags, milestones, assignee.
+  * Added GitHub tags, milestones, assignee.
-  * Used Github issue tracker.
+  * Used GitHub issue tracker.
   * Followed the forking workflow.
   * Contributed to meetings by taking down minutes and facilitating discussions.